Ukraine's Ambassador to Qatar: This was a brutal and unprovoked act of aggression

 “Social media was efficiently used by the Russian regime for launching psychological warfare, launching disinformation, launching this hybrid war.
 Information is an inseparable part of hybrid actions.
 Hundreds of thousands of so-called internet bots were doing their job against Ukraine.
 Including the propaganda against Ukraine.
 Including false history of Ukraine and helping politicians in disinformation.”

 The ambassador added that it wasn’t all bad.
 “The positive side is to bring real information.
 Real time information to the people.
 To tell the truth.
 Electronic media depends on users and advertisers.
-I do hope your respectful and popular resource will grow in numbers since you are sincerely and timely, openly discussing the most topical issues of our political agenda and our every day life, which is also important.”
+I do hope your respectful and popular resource will grow in numbers since you are sincerely and timely, openly discussing the most topical issues of our political agenda and our everyday life, which is also important.”

 With each day that the war continues, many around the world will continue praying that it is the last, and that tomorrow’s sunrise is not accompanied by the sound of bombs and shelling.
 Doha News has put in a request to interview the Russian Ambassador to Qatar and is waiting for approval.